SrulyRosenblat/De-Cop-Reimplementation/README.md

 -  Allows mixture of models to generate the alternate text options.
 -  Shuffles the answers before asking model for answer.
 -  Stores detailed information about options and score on every question in a csv.

+To run create a virtual enviroment, install requirements.txt and import the benchmark function